xengeo/java-fundamentals/bites/13_tdd_bite.md

 Based on the first test and what we've covered in previous sections, you know everything you need in order to complete the `NumberGuesser` program using TDD.

 1. Do just enough to satisfy the compiler and no more.
 For example, you'll need to define the `NumberGuesser` class.
 2. Make the first test that we wrote together pass.
-3. Complete the program by test driving two more scenarios, one where player 2 guesses too high, and one where player 2 guesses correctly.
+3. Complete the program by test driving two more scenarios, one where player two guesses too high, and one where player two guesses correctly.

 [Example Solution](https://youtu.be/2h5FEr9uJVc)